gridstack/gridstack.js/README.md

 - `data-gs-no-move` - disable element moving
 - `data-gs-auto-position` - tells to ignore `data-gs-x` and `data-gs-y` attributes and to place element to the first available position
+- `data-gs-locked` - the widget will be locked.
+It means another widgets couldn't move it during dragging or resizing.
+The widget is still can be dragged or resized.
+You need to add `data-gs-no-resize` and `data-gs-no-move` attributes to completely lock the widget.

 ## Events